 There is a rare graphic novel – done by friends of the lead illustrator depicting spider-man and a long lost cousin of his on a trip.
 They end up in a pretty bad car pile up with eight semi trucks carrying harvested Douglas fir trees.
 Spider man who is unconscious is visited by captain america.
-A truck accident lawyer from truckaccidentlawyers1.com is on the scene having narrowly missed being part of the overturned trucks and jumble of logs that are scattered all over the road.
+A trucking injury lawyer is on the scene having narrowly missed being part of the overturned trucks and jumble of logs that are scattered all over the road.
 How Captain America knows that he is a truck accident lawyer is a slight mystery but perhaps he observed the man taking pictures, measuring the skid marks, checking the tires, interviewing the injured truck drivers and other accident victims, while handing out business cards.
 Anyway Captain America flags him down with information about the truck accident crash.
 It turns out the evil villain Josh-carna (not a character you will find in American comics) had plotted the whole truck accident thing.
 He had sabotaged the breaks of three of the big rig trucks and put a drug in the drinks at the luncheonette several of the drivers at breakfast at that morning.
 And he did this just because wanted to test who spider-man had ties to!